-We identify the spin-vector $\s\in\Si$ with the set $A=\{v\in V: \s_v=1\}$.
-Let $\ph=\ppqah$ be the probability measure obtained from $\ppqa$ by including an external field with strength $h\in\RR$, \be \ph(A)\propto e^{h|A|}\ppqa(A), \qq A \subseteq V. \ee It is an elementary consequence of Theorem \ref{crcfk} and \eqref{ihp20} that, when $q\a, q(1-\a) \ge 1$, $\ph$ is a monotone measure, and $\ph$ is increasing in $h$.
-When $q=2$ and $\a=\frac12$, $\ph$ is the Ising measure with external field.
+It is an elementary consequence of Theorem \ref{crcfk} and \eqref{ihp20} that, when $q\aalpha, q(1-\aalpha) \ge1$, $\ph$ is a monotone measure, and $\ph$ is increasing in $h$.
+When $q=2$ and $\aalpha=\frac12$, $\ph$ is the Ising measure with external field.
 The purpose of this section is to extend the arguments of Section \ref{sec:ising} to the CRCM with external field.